 This doozy and quirky touristic powerhouse near Oloolua Nature Trail is located in Nairobi, Kenya.

-A 19 km from the CBD.
-You hit Uhuru highway, exit roundabout onto Langata Road, continue straight with Langata Road.
+It’s 19 km from the CBD.
+You hit Uhuru highway, exit roundabout onto Langata Road, and continue straight with Langata Road.

 Then turn left to Koitobos Road.
 Continue straight into Gogo Falls road, around 600 meters.
 Turn to Duma Road and you will have arrived at Giraffe Centre Nairobi.